 Substitution Requirement.
 When a Commitment is Terminated or Reduced (including when a DBE withdraws), the Contractor shall make Good Faith Efforts to find another DBE to Substitute for the original DBE.
 These Good Faith Efforts shall be directed at finding another DBE to perform at least the same amount, but not necessarily the same type, of work under the Contract as the participation that was Terminated or Reduced up to the Contract Goal.
-To make a Substitution, the Contractor may request the addition of a new Commitment by providing a completed Form 1415, Commitment Confirmation for each new DBE Commitment.
-Alternatively, the Contractor may increase the amount of an existing Commitment by submitting a revised Form 1415 for that Commitment.
-The Contractor may also utilize any Race-Neutral Eligible Participation on the Contract as part of its Good Faith Efforts pursuant to this subsection by submitting a completed CDOT Form 1420, DBE Participation Plan Modification Request.
+To make a Substitution, the Contractor may:

+Make a new Commitment to any unperformed work on the Contract by providing a completed Form 1415, Commitment Confirmation for each new DBE Commitment;

+Increase the amount of an existing Commitment for any unperformed work on the Contract by submitting a revised Form 1415 for that Commitment; or

+Utilize any Race-Neutral Eligible Participation on the Contract performed prior to the Form 1420 submission as part of its Good Faith Efforts pursuant to this subsection by submitting a completed CDOT Form 1420, DBE Participation Plan Modification Request.

-If the Contractor has not obtained sufficient Substitutions up to the Contract Goal, the RCRO will require the Contractor to submit evidence of Good Faith Efforts to Substitute via the Form 1416 Good Faith Effort Report.
-The Contractor shall have seven days from the date that CDOT approves the Commitment modification request (Form 1420) to submit Form(s) 1415 documenting sufficient Substitutions or Form 1416 evidencing its Good Faith Efforts to obtain sufficient Substitutions despite failing to do so.
-This period may be extended at the discretion of CDOT via the RCRO.
+If the Contractor has not obtained sufficient Substitutions up to the Contract Goal, the Contractor shall submit evidence of Good Faith Efforts to Substitute via the Form 1416 Good Faith Effort Report.
+The Contractor shall have seven days from the submission date of the Commitment modification request (Form 1420) to submit documentation of its Substitutions and/or Form 1416 evidencing its Good Faith Efforts to obtain sufficient Substitutions despite failing to do so.
+This period may be extended at the discretion of CDOT.